GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Introduction

 Traditional methods for image restoration in adverse weather conditions often rely on handcrafted priors such as smoothness and dark channel, with linear transformations~\cite{roth2005fields,garg2005does,he2010single,chen2013generalized}.
 However, these methods are limited in their ability to address complex weather conditions due to poor prior generalization.
 Recently, convolutional neural network (CNN) based methods have been proposed to handle the problems of image deraining~\cite{fu2017clearing,wang2019spatial,you2015adherent}, dehazing~\cite{cai2016dehazenet,ren2016single,zhang2018densely}, and desnowing~\cite{liu2018desnownet,li2019stacked,zhang2021deep}.
 These methods focus on learning a mapping from the weather-degraded image to the restored image using specific architectural designs, such as residual learning~\cite{liu2019dual,jiang2020multi}, multi-scale or multi-stage networks~\cite{dong2020multi,zhang2021deep}, dense connections~\cite{liu2019griddehazenet,zhang2021deep}, GAN structure~\cite{qu2019enhanced,jaw2020desnowgan}, and attention mechanism~\cite{zhang2020pyramid,zamir2021multi}.
 However, these methods are often designed for a single specific task and may not work well for multi-weather restoration.

 Recently, a new approach has emerged to address the challenge of multi-weather restoration in a unified architecture~\cite{li2020all,valanarasu2022transweather,li2022all,ozdenizci2023restoring}.
 The pioneering work of Li \etal \cite{li2020all} proposes a multi-encoder and decoder network, with each encoder dedicated to processing one type of degradation.
 The network is optimized using neural architecture search.
 Subsequent works have borrowed this structure to improve multi-weather restoration performance.
 For instance, Valanarasu \etal \cite{valanarasu2022transweather} introduced the TransWeather network that employs self-attention for multi-weather restoration.
-Although TransWeather is more efficient than the task-specific encoder network, its performance is limited due to the limited receptive field and difficulty in obtaining local information.
+Although TransWeather is more efficient than the task-specific encoder network, its performance is constrained by its inadequate exploitation of feature fusion across different scales in the network.
+Recently, some works focus on designing the general backbone network to exploit multi-scale features in the network for vision tasks.
+For example, HRNet~\cite{wang2020deep} and HRFormer~\cite{NEURIPS2021_3bbfdde8} are built by multi-resolution parallel design to learn high-resolution representations.
+RevCo~\cite{cai2022reversible} adopts the design of using columns (each column is a subnetwork), which aims to learn disentangled representations.
+These methods work well on human pose estimation, semantic segmentation, object detection, \textit{etc.} However, there are currently no specifically designed transformer-based methods to effectively utilize these features to recover degraded images under severe weather conditions.

-We propose GridFormer, a transformer-based network for image restoration in adverse weather conditions.
+In this paper, we propose GridFormer, a transformer-based network for image restoration in adverse weather conditions.
 GridFormer uses residual dense transformer blocks (RDTB) embedded in a grid structure to exploit hierarchical image features.
 The RDTB, as the key unit of the GridFormer, contains compact-enhanced transformer layers with dense connections, and local feature fusion with local skip connections.
 The compact-enhanced transformer layer employs a sampler and compact self-attention for efficiency and a local enhancement stage for strengthening local details.
 We evaluate GridFormer on weather degradation benchmarks, including RainDrop~\cite{qian2018attentive}, SOTS-indoor~\cite{li2018benchmarking}, Haze4K~\cite{liu2021synthetic}, Outdoor-Rain~\cite{li2019heavy}, and Snow100K~\cite{liu2018desnownet}, see Fig.~\ref{fig:performance}.